cvarier/2D-Elliptic-Mesh-Generator/README.md

 It is capable of modifying the meshes with <b>stretching functions</b> and an <b>orthogonality adjustment</b> algorithm.
 This algorithm works by calculating curve slopes using a tilted parabola tangent line fitter (original discovery).
 The mesh generator is packaged as a Java program which can be compiled and executed via the command line.

 The program allows one to choose from six different boundary types: rectangular, Gaussian, absolute value, greatest-integer, forwards step and semi-ellipse.
-Then one must specify the coordinates of the mesh domain (<b><i>warning: the domain must be perfectly square</i></b>).
+One can then specify the coordinates of the mesh domain (<b><i>warning: the domain must be perfectly square</i></b>).
 Finally, one can choose to add refinements to the mesh, such as <b>orthogonality</b> adjustment and <b>stretching functions</b>.
 The program will then generate an initial course mesh and iteratively refine it to produce a <b>smooth mesh</b> with the given parameters and refinement options.